bitnami/charts/bitnami/redis/README.md

 Consequences:

 Backwards compatibility is not guaranteed.
-To upgrade to `14.0.0`, install a new release of the Redis&trade; chart, and migrate the data from your previous release.
+To upgrade to `14.0.0`, install a new release of the Redis&reg; chart, and migrate the data from your previous release.
 You have 2 alternatives to do so:

 - Create a backup of the database, and restore it on the new release as explained in the [Backup and restore](#backup-and-restore) section.
 - Reuse the PVC used to hold the master data on your previous release.
 To do so, use the `master.persistence.existingClaim` parameter.
 The following example assumes that the release name is `redis`: